 GatorCare bills and receives contributions from its participating employers in conjunction with their payroll cycles.
 These amounts represent the equivalent of funding required to support self-funded plans and equal the sum of estimated health and pharmacy claims, certain third-party administrative costs and changes in the reserve for IBNR claims.
 GatorCare uses an actuary to determine the adequacy of the contributions from participating employers on an annual basis.
-Contributions from participating employers recognized during the year ended June 30, 2023 totaled \$258,900,413 and is included in the statement of changes in fiduciary net position.
+Contributions from participating employers, net of funding credits, recognized during the year ended June 30, 2024 totaled \$268,863,587 and is included in the statement of changes in fiduciary net position.
+Funding credits of \$15,585,000 were provided to the participating affiliated employers during the year ended June 30, 2024.